-Raising a child is way more expensive than most parents thought — and more than 50% of parents say they went into debt to pay for their children.
+Raising children in Canada is more expensive than most parents expected — and more than 50% of parents say they've gone into debt to pay for their kids.

-From bottles and onesies to lunch money and extracurricular activities, the bank of mom and dad is quick to empty.
+From bottles and onesies to lunch money and extracurricular activities, the bank of mom and dad empties quickly.
+But when you're facing financial pressure between paydays, child tax loans offer an alternative to high-cost payday loan options.

-A child tax payday loan is a short-term loan given to eligible families to use while waiting for their Canada Child Benefit (CCB) or other child tax credit payments.
+A child tax loan is a short-term cash advance loan given to eligible families while waiting for their Canada Child Benefit (CCB) or other child tax credit payments from the Canadian government.

-It is a way for families to access cash early, with the loan amount based on the CCB payments expected from the government.
+It's a way for families to access cash loans early, with the loan amount based on the CCB payments expected from the Canada Revenue Agency.

 Here's what you need to know:

-- Child tax payday loans allow families to borrow against their CCB payments if they need cash before the next monthly deposit.
+- Child tax loans allow families to borrow money against their CCB payments if they need cash before the next monthly payment

-- Lenders will ask for proof of CCB eligibility, like recent benefit statements, to confirm there will be future deposits to repay the loan.
+- Lenders will ask for proof of CCB eligibility, like recent benefit statements, to confirm there will be future payments to repay the cash advance

-The Canada Child Benefit (CCB), also referred to as the “baby bonus", is a monthly benefit payment offered by the Canadian government and administered by the Canada Revenue Agency (CRA) to eligible families.
+The Canada Child Benefit (CCB), also referred to as the "baby bonus," is a tax-free monthly payment offered by the Canadian government and administered by the Canada Revenue Agency (CRA) to eligible families.

 The purpose is to provide financial assistance to Canadian families and help with the cost of raising children.

-How to Qualify for a Child Tax Loan?
+How to Qualify for the Canada Child Benefit

 To qualify for the CCB, you must meet all of the following eligibility criteria: